 Step 7: Test the whole thing

-This part is non-negotiable: play your obby start to finish before publishing.
+Non-negotiable: play your obby start to finish before publishing.
 AI catches a lot but not everything.
-Common issues you'll find:
+What you'll typically find:

-- A jump that's just too far (player can't physically clear it)
+- A jump that's just too far to physically clear

-- A checkpoint pad that's slightly above the floor (player walks under it and never saves progress)
+- A checkpoint pad slightly above the floor, so players walk under it and never save progress

-For each issue, send the AI the bug:
+For each issue, send the AI the specific fix:

 The jump from stage 3 to stage 4 is too far.
 Move stage 4 closer by 5 studs.